 WildFire Best Practices

-- Follow the best practices to secure your network from Layer 4 and Layer 7 evasions to ensure reliable content identification and analysis.
-Specifically, make sure to implement the best practices for TCP settings () and Content-ID™ settings (DeviceSetupSessionTCP Settings).DeviceSetupContent-IDContent-ID Settings
+- Follow the best practices (PAN-OS 8.1, 9.0, 9.1, 10.0) to secure your network from Layer 4 and Layer 7 evasions to ensure reliable content identification and analysis.
+Specifically, make sure that you implement the best practices for TCP settings () and Content-ID™ settings (DeviceSetupSessionTCP Settings).DeviceSetupContent-IDContent-ID Settings

-- While you are configuring the firewall to forward files for WildFire analysis (PAN-OS 8.1, PAN-OS 9.0, PAN-OS 9.1), review the fileSize Limitfor all supported file types.
+- While you are configuring the firewall to forward files for WildFire analysis (PAN-OS 8.1, 9.0, 9.1, 10.0), review the fileSize Limitfor all supported file types.
 Set theSize Limitfor all file types to the default limits.
 (Selectand edit the General Settings to adjust file size limits based on file type.
-You can view the Help information to find the default size limit for each file type).DeviceSetupWildFireAbout the Default File Size Limits for WildFire ForwardingThe default file size limits on the firewall are designed to include the large majority of malware in the wild (which is smaller than the default size limits) and to exclude large files that are very unlikely to be malicious and can impact WildFire file-forwarding capacity.
-Because the firewall has a specific capacity reserved to forward files for WildFire analysis, forwarding high numbers of large files might cause the firewall to skip forwarding some files.
-This condition can occur when the maximum file size limits are configured for a file type that is traversing the firewall at a high rate.
-In this case, a potentially malicious file might not be forwarded for WildFire analysis.
+You can view the Help information to find the default size limit for each file type).DeviceSetupWildFireAbout the Default File Size Limits for WildFire ForwardingThe default file size limits on the firewall are designed to include the majority of malware in the wild (which is smaller than the default size limits) and to exclude large files that are very unlikely to be malicious and that can impact WildFire file-forwarding capacity.
+Because the firewall has a specific capacity reserved to forward files for WildFire analysis, forwarding high numbers of large files can cause the firewall to skip forwarding of some files.
+This condition occurs when the maximum file size limits are configured for a file type that is traversing the firewall at a high rate.
+In this case, a potentially malicious file might not get forwarded for WildFire analysis.
 Consider this possible condition if you would like to increase the size limit for files other than PEs beyond their default size limit.The following graph is a representative illustration of the distribution of file sizes for malware as observed by the Palo Alto Networks threat research team.
-The firewall default file size settings can be increased to the maximum file size setting to gain a relatively small increase in the malware catch rate for each file type.If you are concerned specifically about uncommonly large malicious files, then you can increase file size limits beyond the default settings.
-In these cases, the following settings are recommended to catch rare, very large malicious files.Selectand edit General Settings to adjust theDeviceSetupWildFireSize Limitfor each file type:File TypePAN-OS 9.0/9.1 File-Forwarding Maximum Size RecommendationsPAN-OS 8.1 File-Forwarding Maximum Size RecommendationsPAN-OS 8.0 File-Forwarding Maximum Size Recommendationspe16MB10MB10MBapk10MB10MB10MB3,072KB500KB500KBms-office16,384KB500KB500KBjar5MB5MB5MBflash5MB5MB5MBMacOSX10MB1MB1MBarchive50MB10MB10MBlinux50MB10MB10MBscript20KB20KB—
+You can increase the firewall default file size settings to the maximum file size setting to gain a relatively small increase in the malware catch rate for each file type.If you are concerned specifically about uncommonly large malicious files, then you can increase file size limits beyond the default settings.
+In these cases, the following settings are recommended to catch rare, very large malicious files.Selectand edit General Settings to adjust theDeviceSetupWildFireSize Limitfor each file type:File TypePAN-OS 9.0 and later File-Forwarding Maximum Size RecommendationsPAN-OS 8.1 File-Forwarding Maximum Size Recommendationspe16MB10MBapk10MB10MB3,072KB500KBms-office16,384KB500KBjar5MB5MBflash5MB5MBMacOSX10MB1MBarchive50MB10MBlinux50MB10MBscript20KB20KB

 Recommended For You